Table of Contents

 The Ultimate Addons for Gutenberg doesn’t deliver any specific templates, but there is the Astra theme, which comes with dedicated styles for the whole UAG blocks library.

-Getwid, however, offers 38 pre-designed sections containing almost all Getwid blocks – these sections are devoted to different classical website sections: contact us, team, hero sections, services, offers, etc. You can insert any of them into a page in one click.
+Getwid, however, offers 38 pre-designed sections containing almost all Getwid blocks – these sections are devoted to different classical website sections: contact us, team, hero sections, services, offers, etc. You can insert any of them into a page with one click.

 Both plugins will work better paired with their dedicated themes:

 Ultimate Addons for Gutenberg vs Getwid WordPress Blocks